teambit/docs/docs/bit-components/bit-components.md

 ---
-id: components
+id: what-are-components
-title: Bit Components
+title: What Are Components?
 ---

 Components are the building blocks of modern web architectures.
 Encapsulated and composable components let developers build more robust software applications quickly.